AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 * The ability to use Vagrant to create VirtualBox-backed virtual machines.
 * The ability to perform basic configuration and troubleshooting of VirtualBox-backed virtual networks.
 * The ability to audit an SSH server and client configuration file to spot potential security weaknesses.
-* The ability log in to an SSH server using SSH's built-in public key-based ("passwordless") authentication mechanism.
+* The ability to log in to an SSH server using SSH's built-in public key-based ("passwordless") authentication mechanism.

 # Bill of materials